Jimmydalecleveland/webpack-starters/README.md

 Each branch has a different setup for the named purpose, such as `typescript` showing a TypeScript variation.

+## `typescript`

+This shows a straightforward TypeScript setup, but does include any browser html file like some of the others.
+Use `node` to run the final `dist/main.js` output.

 _NOTE: Typically the `dist` or `public` folder is ignored in git, but for demonstrations purposes I've left it tracked._

 ## Start using for a new project, or playground